The Battle of Windsor 1838

 The City of Windsor

-In front of a museum, on the north side of Pitt Street West, just west of Ferry Street
+At a museum on the north side of Pitt Street West

 Plaque Text